hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 Then, as your app starts to get more popular, you begin to work on scaling.
-At first, you follow the straightforward approach and simply provision large and larger single machines to run your app in.
+At first, you follow the straightforward approach and simply provision large and larger single machines to run your app on.
 This is called *vertical scaling* and works well until you reach a few thousand users.